Click any image to zoom.

 Bad photos are often blurry have flat lighting (taken with a flash or too much light from behind the subject).

-It's usually easy to know if a photo is usable or not, but below are some examples of bad photos.
+It's usually fairly easy to know if a photo is usable or not.

 If you cant see details of features on your pet, like individual hairs, then the photo most likely will not be clear enough.